How a Design System Secured a $3.3M Modernization Budget

 A Better Search

-Our research showed over 40% of our users prefer using a search bar over menus, so we replaced our unreliable Google search with a powerful, in-house AI solution.
+Over 40% of our users prefer using a search bar instead of a menu.
+To show we could deliver modern, cost-effective solutions, we replaced our unreliable Google search with a powerful, in-house AI solution.

 Rebuilt User Trust